abbreviatedman/react-unit-01-intro-to-react/1b-props-state/02-props-lab/readme.md

 ## Adding Prop Data

 22. Now that we know our App component can see our Article component, let's add some made up dummy data.
 This data often comes from a database, but for now we are just going to add it as a property of our component to make things simple.
-On `App.js`, inside your function before the render method paste in the following code:
+On `App.js`, inside your function, before the `return`, paste in the following code:

 ```javascript
 articles = [